An Introduction to Single-Antenna Radio Astronomical Polarimetry: Linear Transformations

-Although there is an unique Mueller matrix for every Jones matrix, the converse is not true.
-Mueller matrices that do not have an equivalent Jones matrix are known as ``impure'' or ``depolarizing''; e.g.\ see Section 6 and Appendix E of \cite{hbs96}.
-For more information about depolarizing Mueller matrices, see \cite{lc96}.
-Other approaches to representing the polarization state and transformations of polarization state are compared and contrasted in \App{alternatives}.
+Although there is a unique Mueller matrix for every Jones matrix, the converse is not true.
+This is most directly understood by noting that a $4\times 4$ real-valued matrix has 16 degrees of freedom (dof), and a $2\times 2$ complex-valued matrix has only 8 dof.
+Mueller matrices that do not have an equivalent Jones matrix are known as ``impure'' or ``depolarizing'' \citep[e.g.,][and \App{impure}]{hbs96,lc96}.
+The definition of a pure Mueller matrix is derived in \App{pure_Mueller_matrices}.